Where is Florianopolis

 Florianopolis close down for mullet fishing season (unfortunately

-we did, and Brazil is a place where long-standing traditions
+for surfers, fishermen got to the island first, and Brazil is a place where long-standing traditions

 tend to be honored).
 Luckily this closure is by no means